Advanced Certificate Program In Romani Studies - Accreditation

 The courses will cover theoretical and policy issues faced by Roma ranging from identity to race/ ethnicity, gender, sexuality and from diversity to racialization, from poverty to discrimination, and from structural discrimination and inequality to political mobilization and participation, from social justice to minority rights and redistributive justice.
 Additional activities include seminar courses, public lectures, conferences, workshops and public programs organized by faculty, invited guests and RSP fellows.
 Through such activities, students will become familiar with, and engage in, interdisciplinary dialogues on transnational social justice, equality, de-coloniality and social inclusion of Roma across various fields of study.

 The following requirements need to be fulfilled by 1 or 2 year MA students and PhD students:

-A/ Admission to one of the participating departments (School of Public Policy, Department of History, Department of Medieval Studies, Department of Sociology and Social Anthropology, Nationalism Studies Program, Department of Gender Studies, Department of Political Science, Department of International Relations, students from other departments can also pursue Advanced Certificate provided with the support of their departments).
+A/ Admission to one of the participating departments/units: The Cultural Heritage Program, Department of Public Policy, Department of History, Department of Legal Studies, Department of Medieval Studies, Department of Sociology and Social Anthropology, Nationalism Studies Program, Department of Gender Studies, Department of Political Science, Department of International Relations.

 B/ 1-Year MA Students: students must take 4 credits from the mandatory elective core courses and obtain minimum 4 further elective credits from the approved annual list of courses.
 Core courses taken beyond the 4-credit requirement will be counted as electives.

-2-Year MA Students: students must take 4 credits from the mandatory elective core courses in the first year of their studies and obtain minimum 8 further elective credits over the course of both years from the approved list of courses.
+2-Year MA Students: students must take 4 credits from the mandatory elective core courses in the first year of their studies and obtain minimum 8 further elective credits ( 12 credits together) over the course of both years from the approved list of courses.

 C/ Students are required to write their thesis on a topic related to Roma issues.